jocko981/react-app-KeeperApp/README.md

 # react-app-KeeperApp
 Check it out Live at: https://react-app-keeper-app.netlify.app/

-Just note that you can add empty notes.
+Just note that you can add empty Notes.